Theory of Three-Photon Transport Through a Weakly Coupled Atomic Ensemble: Results

+In Sec.~\ref{subsec:diag exp} we introduced our perturbative expansion in $\beta$ for calculating three-photon transport, which we argued works well for atomic ensembles as typically $\beta \ll 1$.
+In this Section we have thus far used a Fock state expansion of the coherent state input and have restricted photon transport to considering only up to three-photon-connected interactions.
+This restricts the power of the input drive field $P_{\rm in}$ relative to the total decay rate of the atoms, i.e., the ratio $P_{\rm in}/\Gamma_{\rm tot}$.
+Since we are now using perturbation theory in both the relative input power $P_{\rm in}/\Gamma_{\rm tot}$ and the coupling magnitude $\beta$ we need to specify the relative magnitude of these two quantities.

-The previous assumption of only three photons undergoing the transport processes depicted in our diagrams is reliable provided the drive and the coupling $\beta$ is so weak that the contribution of four-photon concatenated diagrams to $g_c^{(3)}$ can be neglected.
+To do this, we realise that our assumption of considering only up to three-photon-connected processes in the coherent state is reliable provided we can neglect the contribution of four-photon concatenated diagrams to $g_c^{(3)}$.
 Specifically, the contribution from the four-photon concatenated diagrams is calculated similarly by assuming that only four photons undergo the transport processes depicted by the leading-order four-photon concatenated diagrams, while the remaining $n-4$ photons either scatter or are lost individually.
 The contribution to $g_c^{(3)}$ of such concatenated diagrams has one more factor of $P_{\rm in}/\Gamma_{\rm tot}$ than three-photon concatenated diagrams.
-Quantitatively, the weak drive condition,
+This means that, quantitatively, the weak drive condition,